vilikin/kafka-electron-client/README.md

 # Kafka Electron Client

-Very much a work in progress still. :)
+A simple Kafka client for consuming / producing Kafka records, checking offsets etc. Not by any means full featured, and still very much work in progress.
+Use at your own risk :)

 ## Development